 For example, the pizza industry is made up of all producers who produce and sell pizza in the market.
 It is important to note that for a pizza maker to belong to the pizza industry, he or she must sell the product they make in the market.
-A person cooking pizza at home for his or her children would not fit under this description as they are not selling any products or services.
+A person cooking pizza at home for their children would not fit under this description as they are not selling any products or services.

 Interactions Between Industries

 All industries use material inputs from other sectors and factor inputs from the general economy and convert them into a finished product using the production process.
 Using the previous pizza example, a pizza producer uses material inputs from producers of other sectors.
-This includes cheese from dairy producers or vegetables from farmers.
+It includes cheese from dairy producers or vegetables from farmers.
 They would also use factor inputs from the general economy – pizza makers from the labor market – to create the finished product, pizza.

 1. Heavy vs Light

 This category describes how much capital is required to set up a business in the industry.

 The heavy industry includes businesses that often employ a capital-intensive production process that requires a large initial investment, such as for operating equipment and machinery.
 Examples that fall under the heavy category would be most natural resource harvesting sectors, such as steel, coal, and other mining-related sectors.
 Other sectors that are considered heavy are the aviation sector or the automobile sector.

 Conversely, a light industry sector would have much lower capital requirements for a business to set up.
 However, these sectors usually have labor-intensive production processes.
 For example, the restaurant sector would be light because most of its operating processes require labor as opposed to machinery.